ironbar/arc25/docs/modeling/Iteration_03_ideal_test_time_training.md

 ### Uncertainty on the LB results

-Let's submit the same configuration, just changing the random seed.
+Let's submit the same configuration 5 times, just changing the random seed.

 ![uncertainty](res/2025-05-02-07-40-01.png)

-This was very surprising because I wasn't expecting this variability.
+This was very surprising because I wasn't expecting this level of variability.
 We can see a variation up to 3.5 points within the same submission just by changing the random seed.

 This probably invalidates all the previous conclusions, because the difference in scores between